shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-reporting.md

 ---
-title : Microsoft Invest - Universal Pixel Reporting description : Learn about universal pixel activity from activity reporting available, along with a number of reports and feeds in Universal Pixels page.
+title: Microsoft Invest - Universal Pixel Reporting
+description: Learn about universal pixel activity from activity reporting available, along with a number of reports and feeds in Universal Pixels page.
+ms.date: 10/28/2023
 ---